WebAssembly/stringref/proposals/stringref/Overview.md

 ### Creating strings

 ```
+wtf8_policy ::= 'utf8' | 'wtf8' | 'replace'
-(string.new_wtf8 $memory ptr:address bytes:i32)
+(string.new_wtf8 $memory $wtf8_policy ptr:address bytes:i32)
   -> str:stringref
 ```
 Create a new string from the *`bytes`* WTF-8 bytes in memory at *`ptr`*.
 Out-of-bounds access will trap.
-Attempting to create a string with invalid WTF-8 will trap.
 The maximum value for *`bytes`* is 2<sup>31</sup>–1; passing a higher value traps.

+The precise decoding semantics depend on the *`$wtf8_policy`* immediate.

+For `utf8`, the bytes are decoded using a strict UTF-8 decoder.
+If the bytes are not valid UTF-8, trap.

+For `wtf8`, the bytes are decoded using a strict WTF-8 decoder, which is like UTF-8 but also allows isolated surrogates.
+If the bytes are not valid WTF-8, trap.

+For `replace`, all maximal subparts of an invalid subsequence are decoded as if they were `U+FFFD` (the replacement character) instead.
+The `replace` policy will never trap due to a decoding error.
+See the section entitled "U+FFFD Substitution of Maximal Subparts" in the Unicode standard, version 14.0.0, page 126.

 ```
 (string.new_wtf16 $memory ptr:address codeunits:i32)